MightySignal/slackiq/README.md

 # Slackiq

-Slackiq integrates [Slack](https://slack.com/) and [Sidekiq Pro](http://sidekiq.org/pro/) so that you can have vital information about your Sidekiq jobs sent directly to your team's Slack.
+Slackiq integrates [Slack](https://slack.com/) and [Sidekiq](http://sidekiq.org) so that you can have vital information about your Sidekiq jobs sent directly to your team's Slack.

 ![demo](http://i.imgur.com/4NLq2rP.gif)